JustinLove/onelife-client-patches/README.md

 `settings/playerTrackKey.ini`

+## name-labels

+Shows a name label to the side of characters of interest.
+Show for peole you name yourself, and for those you hover for a second (e.g. looked at their hname)

+`settings/showNameLabels.ini` - 0 to disable this feature

 ### Patch Development

 I had a [fork](https://github.com/JustinLove/OneLife) of the [git repo](https://github.com/jasonrohrer/OneLife), but felt like the several features could get a bit muddled all in one, and buried behind mainline changes and merges.